Opposition mounts in Arab countries that normalized relations with Israel

-RABAT, Morocco — (AP) — Arab nations where monarchies typically quash dissent and that have normalized or are considering improving relations with Israel are coming under growing public pressure to cut those ties because of Israel's war with Hamas.
+RABAT, Morocco — (AP) — Arab nations that have normalized or are considering improving relations with Israel are coming under growing public pressure to cut those ties because of Israel's war with Hamas.

 Tens of thousands of people have taken to the streets of Rabat and other Moroccan cities in support of the Palestinians.
 In Bahrain — a country that almost never allows protest — police stood by as hundreds of people marched last month, waving flags and gathering in front of the Israeli Embassy in Manama.